kapeed54/Online-Book-Store-With-Recommendation-System/README.md

 # Online-Book-Store-With-Recommendation-System
 This project deals with developing an e-commerce website for Online Book Sale.
 It provides the user with a catalog of different books available for purchase in the store.
 In order to facilitate online purchase a shopping cart is provided to the user.
 The users are recommended on the basis of previous users rating.
+To run this project:
+opemn command line and enter:
+python manage.py runserver
+( Dont Forget to Read the documentation provided)